reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.8.16 =
+* Fixed:      Error on update_check when the response code was something other than 200.
+* Modified:   Removed Google font CSS line from header (because it's in the footer via wp_enqueue_style.

 = 3.1.8.15 =
 * Added:      Admin notice for new builds of Redux on Github as they become available.
 This feature is available on in dev_mode, and may be turned off by setting the `update_notice` argument to false.
 See the Arguments page of the wiki for more details.
 * Added:      text-transform option for the typography field.